f5devcentral/f5-big-iq/README.md

 ![postman_collection_bigiq_auth](./images/postman_collection_bigiq_auth.png)

-5. Run the Import collection in this environment.
+5. Run the Import Collection in this environment.
 To do this:
    1. Open the Postman runner.
    1. For the Collection, select **default-as3-f5-all-templates**.
-   1. For the Environement , select **default-as3-f5-all-templates**.
+   1. For the Environment, select **default-as3-f5-all-templates**.
    1. Click **Run default-as3-f5-all-templates**.

 ![postman_collection_runner](./images/postman_collection_runner.png)

-6. When the Post collection finishes, the result should be green status icons and  `200 OK` for each post.
+6. When the Post Collection finishes, the result should be green status icons and  `200 OK` for each post.

 ![postman_collection_runner_passed](./images/postman_collection_runner_passed.png)

-7. Login to your primary BIG-IQ device and navigate to **Applications > APPLICATION TEMPLATES > AS3 Templates** and verify that the AS3 templates you imported are listed.
+7. Log in to your primary BIG-IQ device and navigate to **Applications > APPLICATION TEMPLATES > AS3 Templates** and verify that the AS3 templates you imported are listed.

 ![bigiq_as3_templates_ui](./images/bigiq_as3_templates_ui.png)

 **Note:** Before you can a template, it must be Published (read-only).

-8. For more information on how to use the template to deploy AS3 Application using the BIG-IQ, see [BIG-IQ documentation](https://support.f5.com/csp/knowledge-center/software/BIG-IQ?module=BIG-IQ%20Centralized%20Management&version=7.0.0)
+8. For more information on how to use the template to deploy an AS3 Application using the BIG-IQ, see [BIG-IQ documentation](https://support.f5.com/csp/knowledge-center/software/BIG-IQ?module=BIG-IQ%20Centralized%20Management&version=7.0.0)

 Support
 -------